The “Medusa Complex” in Greek society

 After all, she was convinced that any reaction or resistance would be futile and pointless.
 This is not far-fetched, since the antelope is unable to stand up to a feline on her own, like a small nation that is in disadvantageous position when it is suddenly attacked by much stronger countries and organizations.

-After the shock of the attack, along with the acquired (fuelled by the media) helplessness, the trapped animal froze.
+After the shock of the attack, along with the acquired (and fuelled by the media) helplessness, the trapped animal froze.

 This reaction yields two possibilities:

-Either she will be eaten while feeling no pain or she will wait for a chance to run away.
+Either she will be eaten while feeling no pain or she will wait for a chance to escape.

 ~~